 What we don’t: More specialized and less of an all-rounder than the Nano-Air.

 What’s not to like with the Rab Xenair Alpine Light?
 While lighter and cheaper than the Nano-Air, the Patagonia wins out in storage with an additional pocket and is the warmer option with 60-gram insulation throughout.
-Speaking of warmth, the Xenair Alpine Light is underbuilt for true heart-of-winter use.
-Rab does offer the standard Xenair Alpine Insulated Jacket, which utilizes much thicker 133-gram fill (the same PrimaLoft Gold Active+), but that jacket is very low on stock at the time of publishing.
+Speaking of warmth, the Xenair Alpine Light is underbuilt for true heart-of-winter use—if that's what you're after, Rab offers the standard Xenair Alpine Insulated Jacket, which utilizes much thicker 133-gram fill (the same PrimaLoft Gold Active+).
 Finally, the Xenair Alpine Light’s Quantum Air shell clearly prioritizes breathability over wind and water protection.
-These complaints aside, the Xenair is an excellent value for what you get and a strong alterantive to the Nano-Air for those looking to save.
+These complaints aside, the Xenair is an excellent value for what you get and a strong alternative to the Nano-Air for those looking to save.

 See the Rab Xenair Alpine Light Insulated Jacket

-Black Diamond Vision Hybrid Hoody (women's synthetic insulated jacket)Category: Performance
+Black Diamond Solution Hoody women's synthetic jacketCategory: Performance

 14. Mountain Hardwear Kor Stasis Hoody ($275)